The best known and used methods of Chemometrics and Machine Learning are presented here below.

 The fewer the number of latent variables, the more robust the model is, i.e. stable with respect to external disturbances, but the more it risks being underfitted.
 It is therefore necessary to choose the number of latent variables carefully in order to create a performing and robust model.

-Each class k is modelled by a specific PCA.
+Each class k is modeled by a specific PCA.
 This PCA allows to model the intra-class variance.
 Then, for each model a confidence interval is built to define the membership limit of the class.
 This limit can be based on the Euclidean distance of the X-residuals (called Q), on the leverage (or equivalent the Hotelling’s T² or the Mahalanobis distance) or, more often, on the combination of both criteria.

 An unknown sample is then classified in class k if it falls within the class limits.
 A sample can be assigned to several classes if they overlap or are very close to each other, or to none of the classes.
 In this case, it is possible to consider a “rejection class.